There are several notable stars'

 The next star is Ritchie Valens (1941-1959), the young Latino singer who gave the world such songs as "La Bamba." and "Come On, Let's Go" before dying tragically (at age 17) in a plane crash with Buddy Holly.
 His life story was told in the 1987 movie, "La Bamba," where he was portrayed by actor Lou Diamond Phillips.

 To find Ritchie Valens, drive through the entrance on Stranwood Avenue.
 There will be a small office building on your right side.
-Drive straight ahead, past this office building and past a second, smaller building (a flower shop).
+Drive straight ahead, past this office building.
 On your left side will be Section C, "San Juan Capistrano," featuring a large white statue of Jesus as "The Sacred Heart" near the center of the lawn.

 In this same Section C is character actor William Frawley (1887-1966), who is best remembered for his role as Fred Mertz in the classic 50's sitcom "I Love Lucy."
 He also played 'Bub' on the TV series "My Three Sons," and appeared in a variety of movies including "Going My Way" and "Miracle on 34th Street."